cristiantela/form2pdf/readme.md

 To create a new template, just create a folder with the name of your template on the folder `templates`.
 Inside this folder, you must obtain the files `index.json` (with your configurations), and `content.html` (you can provide the `header.html` and `footer.html` files too).

+Remember to insert the name of the template in the `settings.json` in `templates` array.

 In your `index.json`, should contain a json with this structure:

 ```json